asyncapi/website/pages/docs/tutorials/kafka/configure-kafka-avro.md

 ---
 title: Describe Kafka message payload using Avro Schema
-description: Explore configuring AsyncAPI document for Kafka messages with Avro Schema.
+description: Explore configuring an AsyncAPI document for Kafka messages with Avro Schema.
-weight: 30
+weight: 230
 ---

 ## Introduction

 The previous tutorial on [creating an AsyncAPI document for applications consuming from Kafka](/docs/tutorials/kafka) taught you about writing an AsyncAPI document for Kafka messages using the default schema.
 This tutorial will teach you to write the same document using Avro Schema.

 While AsyncAPI schema can be the default choice for describing payloads, many prefer using Avro Schemas to define messages in Kafka.
-Through this tutorial, you'll learn to modify your existing AsyncAPI schema to add Avro schema into your document in both YAML and JSON formats.
+This tutorial teaches you to modify your existing AsyncAPI schema to add Avro schema into your document in both YAML and JSON formats.

-## Background Context
+## Background context

-[AsyncAPI](https://www.asyncapi.com/) is a specification for describing Event-Driven Architectures (EDAs) in a machine-readable format.
+AsyncAPI is a specification for describing Event-Driven Architectures (EDAs) in a machine-readable format.
 AsyncAPI schema outlines the format and content specifications that enable a consistent representation of agreements for communication between services in an Event-Driven Architecture.

-[Avro](https://avro.apache.org/), on the other hand is an efficient binary serialization format, used to ensure schema-aware communications between the messages within Apache Kafka.
-With Avro Schema there is a standardized method for serializing data allowing for interoperability and schema evolution capabilities.
-Avro promotes data exchange among systems by offering a common schema that fosters compatibility, between different components.
+[Avro](https://avro.apache.org/) is a sophisticated tool in Apache Kafka that handles data communication efficiently.
+It provides a standardized method for organizing and transmitting data, ensuring that different parts of the system can understand each other effectively.
+With Avro, there's a common language for messages, promoting compatibility and smooth operation between various components.
+It's like having a shared rulebook that helps different system parts communicate and exchange information seamlessly.

-## Defining message payload with Avro Schema directly in the AsyncAPI document
+## Define message payload with Avro Schema directly in AsyncAPI document

-Defining message schema with the default schema is already covered in the [previous tutorial](/docs/tutorials/kafka).
-The default choice was the AsyncAPI schemas which is a superset of JSON Schema that looked as follows,
+Defining message schema with the default schema is already covered in the [previous Kafka tutorial](/docs/tutorials/Kafka).
+The default choice was the AsyncAPI schema, a JSON Schema superset.
+Here's an example of what the AsyncAPI schema looks like:

 ```
 messages: